LazyProgramerr/FloatingBottomBar/README.md

 ## License Information

-No license has been specified for this project.
 All rights are reserved by the author.

 ## Contact/Support Information